SDRust/tokio-chat/README.md

 * The user's nickname

 Messages received from the server should be displayed on screen, including nickname, timestamp (preferably formatted) and the message.
 The user should have some mechanism to send messages to the server, and (optionally) to disconnect.
-Sent messages should be locally echoed, as the server will not send a clent's own messages back to it.
+Sent messages should be locally echoed, as the server will not send a client's own messages back to it.

 ### Team 2 - The Server